 Leia herself, as a character, is a great exercise in creative unoriginality: cleverly balancing out the old princess stereotype with the wild, strong personality of a liberated woman.
 And that shines through to the costume as well: the classical robe mixed with the bizarrely defiant hairstyle.
 And, maybe, somewhere in there, there's another definition of why it works.
 Its pride in the alien, and its love in the classics.
 Its strong personality against the more classical stereotypes.
 In the end, Leia, and by extension, her costume, work because they relish in their rebellious classicism.

-With this article we begin a series dedicated to "Movie Icons".
-Whilst, at this point, we have already a few ideas about which characters we are going to cover, we're always open to suggestions and requests.
-So don't hesitate to tell us which character you want us to analyze!
+With this article, I begin a series dedicated to "Movie Icons".
+Whilst, at this point, I have already a few ideas about which characters I am going to cover, I'm always open to suggestions and requests.
+So don't hesitate to tell me which character you want me to analyze!